s4nchez/hugo_site/content/posts/2021-02-28-kotlin-adoption-on-server-side.md

 Without getting into details, we could say that Kotlin's conciseness and safety are its [main advantages][why-kotlin].
 However, some will claim they don't see an issue with Java's verbosity and write safe code already.

-It's easy to dismiss Kotlin until you have tried, and when faced with the option, a few people will continue to look for reasons not to try.
+It's easy to dismiss Kotlin before trying it, and when faced with the option, a few people will continue to look for reasons not to try.

 ----------
 Thank you [Uberto Barbini], [Dmitry Kandalov], [David Denton], and Kevin Denver for the ideas for this post.